PySimpleGUI/PySimpleGUI/docs/index.md

 |visible|(bool) set visibility state of the element|

 ### Matplotlib, Pyplot Integration

+**NOTE - The newest version of Matplotlib (3.1.0) no longer works with this technique. ** You must install 3.0.3 in order to use the Demo Matplotlib programs provided in the Demo Programs section.

 One such integration is with Matploplib and Pyplot.
 There is a Demo program written that you can use as a design pattern to get an understanding of how to use the Canvas Widget once you get it.